A Rolling Rockhound Boondocking Site Review

 Recreational rockhounding is limited to a 1.5 square mile area at Crystal Hill on the northwest border of the refuge.
 Possession of rocks is limited to 10 specimens or 10 pounds (whichever occurs first) in any 12-month period.
 Digging or the use of tools is not permitted.
 Collection of rocks or minerals elsewhere in the refuge is not allowed.

 Before the limitations were put into place, fire agate was collected in the refuge.
-I did not see any fire agate on our hikes but I did see quite a few small pieces of chalcedony.
-When in areas that recreational rockhounding is not allowed, I take pictures of the interesting rocks and minerals I find rather than stowing them away in my pockets.
+I did not see any fire agate on our hikes, but I did see quite a few small pieces of chalcedony.
+When in areas where recreational rockhounding is not allowed, I take pictures of the interesting rocks and minerals I find rather than stowing them away in my pockets.

 The Sonoran Pronghorn Recovery Program

 We took a drive in our pickup truck one day to explore the refuge.
 We came upon a signboard explaining the refuge’s Sonoran Pronghorn Recovery Program.
 The Sonoran Pronghorn is an endangered subspecies of pronghorn that is smaller and lighter in color.
 Also referred to as the “desert ghost”, the Sonoran pronghorn is endemic to the Sonoran desert.